Azure/azure-sphere-samples/Samples/AzureIoT/IoTCentral.md

    ![Temperature and event data in Azure IoT Central](media/temp-button-display.png)

 ### Add new measurements, settings, and properties

+**Note:** The instructions in this section apply only to the Legacy application (2018) template.
+If you are using the Preview application template, you'll need perform similar steps to modify your device template.

 You can now add additional measurements, settings, and properties to the device template to see more features of the Azure IoT Central device template.